HilarioNengareJr/Computer-Voice-Assistant/README.md

-Jarvis is a voice assistant that receives audible commands and execute them. 🎤💬
+Jarvis is a voice assistant that receives audible commands and execute them, he also responds. 🎤💬

 ## HOW TO Guide 🚀